dh256git/project27/src/about/modest.md

 > "a collection of written texts, especially the entire works of a particular author or a body of writing on a particular subject."

-In this sense, the mission statement reflects the desire to collect and organise the notes of the author into a single collection of written documents.
+In this sense, the mission statement reflects the wish to collect and organise the notes of Daniel and Danielle into a single collection.
-Content is edited and organised according to {{ site.brand }} content and review guidelines, with special emphasis on innovation and best practices in digital accessibility.
+We edit and organise the content according to the {{ site.brand }} guidelines.
+In the content guidelines, we place special emphasis on best practices in digital accessibility.
+Small projects help us to find new, easier ways to make the learning experience inclusive.